I love branding, social media, and WordPress.

 Nothing kills a customer’s interest in your brand faster than jargon, or overly complicated details.
-Consumers don’t want to listen to business speak and industry-specific language.
-Words like ‘value-added,’ ‘best practice,’ and ‘synergistic’ will annoy consumers and drive them away,according to business consultant Patti Rowlson.
-Speak to your customers like you’d speak to your friends.
+Consumers don’t want to listen to business-speak and industry-specific language.
+Words like ‘value-added,’ ‘best practice,’ and ‘synergistic’ will annoy consumers and drive them away, according to business consultant Patti Rowlson.
+Speak to your customers as you’d speak to your friends.

 3. Blend in-store experiences with online ones

-Businesses often wrestle with how best to meld their offline and online presences.
+Businesses often wrestle with how best to meld their offline and online presence.
 A good strategy is to create an offline experience that mirrors your business’s online experience.

 4. Own up to mistakes